. Learn what causes high cholesterol and how you can lower cholesterol

 .
-Try and limit or even avoid fatty foods as they elevate cholesterol levels
+Limit fatty foods as they elevate cholesterol levels

 .
 Remain diligent with diet and exercise and you can minimise risks